Set up “Build-Your-Own Dinner” with these dinner bars ideas, and watch your kids happily eat their dang dinner for once in their lives.

 Oh, I kid, I kid.
 I didn’t actually take them to a BAR.

-A DIY Dinner Bar is akin to setting up a buffet in your kitchen and letting every family member decide what they’ll add to their own plate, within reason.
+A Build-Your-Own Dinner Bar is akin to setting up a buffet in your kitchen and letting every family member decide what they’ll add to their own plate, within reason.

-It’s part of the Division of Responsibility, a game changer as far as picky eaters are concerned.
-It gives kids the power to make decisions around food- but within a framework that you set-up and control.
+Utilizing the Division of Responsibility gives kids the power to make decisions around food- but within a framework that you set up and control.
 This gives kids autonomy while letting them know they are still being guided by you, the parent.

-And a DIY Dinner Bar goes hand in hand with this philosophy.
-You decide what goes on the Dinner Bar.
+And a DIY, Build-Your-Own Dinner Bar goes hand in hand with this philosophy: You decide what goes on the Dinner Bar.
 They decide how they’ll put their dinner together and, through that, are more motivated to actually eat what’s on their plate, since they put it together.

 Plus, DIY Dinner Bars are fun!

-Here are a few examples of DIY Dinner Bars that you can make in your own kitchen this week:
+Here are a few examples of dinner bar ideas you can try yourself:

 Baked Potato Bar